vipulnaik/diet-exercise-health/events/2024/2024-11-25-anal-swelling.md

 continued to be no bleeding and not much direct pain from the swelling).

+## 2024-12-02

+On this day I resumed sauerkraut consumption, though at less than half of my usual level.

 ## Other notes

 ### Cold, muscle tensing, and wet wipes